Adapted from Flavor Flours by Alice Medrich (Artisan, 2014), her brilliant gluten-free baking book.

 Bake for 16 to 20 minutes.
 I bake mine for 17, but ovens vary.
 The cookies will be firm—not soft—but not brittle enough to shatter.

-Note: I always preheat the oven long enough that it holds the correct temperature for at least 15 minutes before baking—30 minutes is better.
-Let it recover for 5 minutes before starting a new batch.
+Note 1: I always preheat the oven long enough that it holds the correct temperature for at least 15 minutes before baking—30 minutes is better.
+Let the oven recover for 5 minutes before starting a new batch—the same amount of time the cookies should sit on their baking sheets before being transferred to cooling racks.

-Note: The recipe adapts well to substitutions.
-I’ve used white chocolate and macadamia nuts in place of the raisins and walnuts, and also dark chocolate chips and pecans.
-I liked the white chocolate/macadamia nut version, but missed the chew of the raisins in the one with dark chocolate and pecans.
-Next time I plan to try 70g raisins and 70g dark chocolate chips with walnuts for another variation.
+Note 4: This recipe adapts well to substitutions.
+I’ve used white chocolate–macadamia nuts in place of the raisins and walnuts, and also dark chocolate chips and pecans.
+I liked the white chocolate–macadamia nut version, but missed the chew of the raisins in the one with dark chocolate and pecans.
+Next time, I plan to try 70g raisins, 70g dark chocolate chips, and walnuts for another variation.chips, and walnuts for another variation.

 No comments: